Liansheng-Wang/InGM-LIO/README.md

 All the other open-source projects we tested, along with specific parameters and configurations, are available in the repository [comp-exp](https://github.com/Liansheng-Wang/comp-exp.git).
 All projects can be successfully compiled on an Ubuntu 20.04, ROS1, X64 system.
 Those interested can check the details there.

 comp-exp: https://github.com/Liansheng-Wang/comp-exp.git

+## Thanks
+I would like to express my sincere gratitude to [Chengwei Zhao](https://github.com/chengwei0427), [Dongjiao He](https://github.com/Joanna-HE), [Shuai Liang](https://github.com/robot-dreamer) and [Chi Yan](https://github.com/yanchi-3dv) for their invaluable guidance and assistance on this paper.

 ## Paper Submission and Acceptance Progress

 - **Initial Submission**: September 15, 2024 - Paper submitted to ICRA 2025.